miroccur/kiwi-mission-bot/README.md

 # Known Issues
 - Steam is not yet supported
+- If the automator is used for different accounts, the log file will be mixed up.
+This will be fixed soon.

 # What to expect
 - May or may not come: Steam support.